gitter-badger/Reflect-Project/README.md

 ## The future

 Obviously this readme is a bit light - a more thorough treatment/API is in order.
-Currently RP is in heavy development, but I am the only programmer on the team right now.
+RP is in heavy development, but I am the only programmer on the team right now.
 The focus is iteration and functionality, so while everything works pretty well, it isn't production-ready (e.g. no authentication, security, etc.) Contributing: right now the most useful thing to do would be to develop apps that can demonstrate the functionality of the platform.
-Contributions to the platform itself are more than welcome; apologies in advance for the sparsely commented code.
+Contributions to the platform itself are more than welcome, if you can wrap your head around it.
 Please send me an email if you have any questions, I would be eager to talk to other developers about this project.

 ## Thank you